HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 MUNICIPAL CODE OF THE CITY OF HERMOSA BEACH, RELATING TO

-THE PLACE OF CONFINEMENT.:'
+THE PLACE OF CONFINEMENT."

 Motion Wood, second Mayor Brutsch